 Renée Elizabeth Turner, a South Florida native, was born in Miami, FL.
 Though her mother Elizabeth deemed her "A Little Actress" at the age of 4, Renée has been enamored with the theatrical arts since she saw her first movie-musical "GREASE"; shown to her by her older sister Tara.
 It changed her life!
 In High School, Renée as an A.P.
 Honors student was voted President of the Drama Club.
 She was the First African-American student to receive this prestigious title at her school.
 During this time she won District I.E. Superior trophies for Monologues and Playwrighting, as well as an All-Star Cast Member trophy for her performance in the One-Act play "Admissions."
 The versatility and range that was shown in her performance solidified her fondness and fascination with the International Phonetic Alphabet, the Linklater Technique, and the poetic power of language.
-Thus, serving as a monumental tool in her professional career as a classically-trained actress and vocalist.
+Thus, serving as a monumental tool in her professional career as a classically-trained actress, vocalist, and Leading Lady.

 Her innate connection and love for theatre naturally propelled her forward as she was a multi Vocal Scholarship recipient from the school of Music at Broward College.
 There she had the esteemed honor of performing the National Anthem at every Commencement ceremony during her time enrolled.
 She graduated Summa Cum Laude with a BA in Theatrical Performance from Florida Atlantic University; receiving numerous Acting Scholarships as well as being named on the President's/Dean's list every semester due to her consistent academic achievements.

 As a Broward College Alumna in the midst of her professional career, Renée was bestowed the distinguished honor of once again performing the National Anthem.
 This time it was at the Florida Gubernatorial Debate (now famously known as #FANGATE) hosted at the beautiful Bailey Hall.
 It was one of the most symbolic and "full-circle" moments of her career.